christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 # Modules loaded from O2
-    # "As Lmod is a hierarchical system, you may need to load a prerequisite module to be able to load you need (or see it in module avail).
-For example, if you'd like to load the Cython module, but don't know the prerequisite modules, run module spider cython.
-Then, you can load the prerequisites (listed in the module spider output), and will be able to load Cython." -https://wiki.rc.hms.harvard.edu/display/O2/Moving+from+Orchestra+to+O2
+    # Need to load prereq modules first.
+Check for prereqs and command syntax with "module spider <tool name>"

-module load gcc/6.2.0 python/2.7.12 # Dependencies
+module load gcc/6.2.0 python/2.7.12
 module load fastqc/0.11.3
 module load multiqc/1.5
-module load trimmomatic/0.36
-module load star/2.5.4a
+module load trimmomatic/0.36    # Problematic syntax.
+Script will need to be manually updated if program is updated. module load star/2.5.4a